zepingyu0512/zepingyu0512.github.io/_pages/about.md

 # 🔥 News

 - *2024.09*: Our work is accepted by EMNLP 2024 (main): [Interpreting Arithmetic Mechanism in Large Language Models through Comparative Neuron Analysis](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/).
-This work studies the internal mechanism of arithmetic.
+This work explores the internal mechanism of arithmetic.

 - *2024.09*: Our work is accepted by EMNLP 2024 (main): [Neuron-Level Knowledge Attribution in Large Language Models](https://zepingyu0512.github.io/neuron-attribution.github.io/).
-This work is about how to identify important neurons in LLMs.
+This work introduces how to identify important neurons in LLMs.

 - *2024.09*: Our work is accepted by EMNLP 2024 (main): [How do Large Language Models Learn In-Context?
 Query and Key Matrices of In-Context Heads are Two Towers for Metric Learning](https://arxiv.org/pdf/2402.02872).
-This work studies the internal mechanism of in-context learning.
+This work explores the internal mechanism of in-context learning.

 - *2024.04*: I create a [paper list](https://github.com/zepingyu0512/awesome-llm-understanding-mechanism) for new researchers interested in understanding the mechanism of LLMs.
-I plan to keep updating it, hopefully on a monthly basis, as I read new papers.

 - *2023.09*: I start my PhD in the University of Manchester.